NightmareZYR/Housing-market-in-Canada/README.md

 # Housing-market-in-Canada
 This is an exploration of Housing market in Canada.

-All the code and tables are in the document folder.
+All the code and tables are in the ##document folder##.

+This project achieved goals:
+1. Detect outliers and duplicates values.
+2. Analyze the relationship between price and other variables.
+3. Create forecast model for the price of house when house information is avaliable.

 # Data collection - Point2homes.ca